Probability theory: Measure-theoretic probability theory

-The raison d'être of the measure-theoretic treatment of probability is that it unifies the discrete and the continuous cases, and makes the difference a question of which measure is used.
+The utility of the measure-theoretic treatment of probability is that it unifies the discrete and the continuous cases, and makes the difference a question of which measure is used.
 Furthermore, it covers distributions that are neither discrete nor continuous nor mixtures of the two.

 An example of such distributions could be a mix of discrete and continuous distributions—for example, a random variable that is 0 with probability 1/2, and takes a random value from a normal distribution with probability 1/2.
 It can still be studied to some extent by considering it to have a PDF of $(\delta[x] + \varphi(x))/2$, where $\delta[x]$ is the Dirac delta function.

 Other distributions may not even be a mix, for example, the Cantor distribution has no positive probability for any single point, neither does it have a density.
 The modern approach to probability theory solves these problems using measure theory to define the probability space: